Open Regional Fund for the Economy and (Youth) Employment in Central America (FACILIDAD)

 Overall term: 2012 to 2018

-Although regional growth rates have accelerated slightly in recent years, this has had little impact on employment and income levels.
-On average, more than half of the people of Central America continue to live below the poverty line.
-Particularly in Guatemala, Honduras and El Salvador there is still a large gap between rich and poor.
+Although the region’s countries have seen a slight increase in economic growth in recent years, this has had little impact on employment and income levels so far.
+More than half of the population in Central America lives below the poverty line.
+Particularly young adults and women are affected by unemployment and underemployment.

 The ideas competition is open to projects that:

-- trigger product or process innovations, thereby improving the competitiveness of MSMEs
+- generate product or process innovations, thereby improving the competitiveness of MSMEs;

-- improve incomes and employment opportunities, especially for women and young adults
+- improve the employment situation of women and young adults;

-- introduce new training courses or labour market services that respond to the needs of enterprises.
+- introduce new training opportunities or labour market services that respond to the needs of enterprises;